 Executive Board of MAN Energy Solutions

-Dr. Uwe Lauber -Chief Executive Officer, Chief Technology Officer
+Dr Uwe Lauber - Chief Executive Officer, Chief Sales Officer

 Jürgen Klöpffer -